Babes in the Woods killer Russell Bishop jailed for minimum 36 years

 But jurors took just two-and-a-half hours to see through the web of lies and convict Bishop on the “overwhelming” evidence on the 31st anniversary of his acquittal.

-Bishop refused to attend court for his sentencing at the Old Bailey.
+Bishop refused to attend court for his sentencing at the Old Bailey on Tuesday.

+But all the jurors who convicted him returned and embraced family members outside court.

+In the defendant’s absence, Mr Justice Sweeney handed Bishop a life sentenced with a minimum term of 36 years.

 “The terror that each girl must have suffered in their final moments is unimaginable.”